Our Services

 Helpful Resources

-A pinched nerve in the neck, wrist or back can derail your workday, but red light therapy (RLT) offers a drug-free way to ease nerve compression by enhancing cellular repair, reducing inflammation and modulating pain.
+A pinched nerve in the neck, wrist, or back can disrupt your day, but red light therapy (RLT) offers a drug-free option to ease nerve compression by boosting cellular repair, lowering inflammation, and modulating pain signals.

 A pinched nerve—often felt as sharp pain, tingling or numbness—can make office work a daily struggle.
 Red light therapy (RLT) is gaining attention for its ability to ease nerve compression and help you stay productive.
 This guide explains how RLT works, what the research says, and how to use it safely at your desk.